Control of rhynchosporium (leaf scald) in barley

 • Consider the use of protectant fungicides*

 *Most fungicides have good protectant activity.
 However, few treatments have good eradicant activity in high-pressure situations.
 An effective azole, in mixture with a strobilurin or SDHI fungicide, is a good foundation for disease management.
-For additional eradication, include a morpholine in the mixture.
+Spiroxamine, which is in the morpholine class, is also registered for use in barley.

 Fungicide programmes for barley